A Digital Signage Case Study

 “DRM is completely 100% customer focused.
 I just think they are always looking to improve, they are always looking to do the unexpected.
 They are always looking to exceed expectations.
 As a client that is refreshing and appreciated,” said Kristi Lord, Mechanics Bank Marketing Manager.
 In that vein, DRM wrote programing to create a new product that specifically filled the needs of Mechanics Bank.
 The new rate board and The Retriever were a success for the bank and appreciated by customers.

 “It was the answer we had hoped for,” said Kristi.
 The Retriever put the control of the bank’s digital signage totally into their hands.
 The system is designed to be created, managed and controlled at the local, regional or corporate level, you choose.
-However you design it, The Retriever obediently and seamlessly, updates about 6 times each hour to keep the information flowing.
+However you design it, the Retriever obediently and seamlessly, updates in real time to keep the information flowing.

 Training The Retriever